Joyful Living

 mindfulness memes - Google Search | Holiday memes funny, Happy birthday yoga, Happy birthday funny

 Whatever it is, let it go.
-A friend let you down.
-Your supervisor overlooked your work on a project.
-You broke something again (right, Katie?).
+A friend let you down again.
+Your supervisor overlooked your work on a project and is a pompous ass.
+You broke something (right, Katie?).
 Forgive yourself and others.
 Move on.
+Words of wisdom from yoga practice: instant forgiveness.

 Being present without worrying is the kicker.
 One way I try to dissolve worries about the past and future is to remind myself that every minute I worry about something that already happened or might happen is a minute I’m stealing from my present.

-Why rob yourself of presence and participation in your own life?
+Don’t rob yourself of presence and participation in your own life.
 If you don’t show up for yourself, who else will?

 How can you incorporate mindfulness into your daily life?